emilygv/emilyvernon.com/services.md

 %}

 {% include hero_intro.html
-title= "Sharpen your brand"
-subtitle= "Your brand feels like a beast, and it’s difficult to maintain consistency." description= "We will identify the root causes of your brand's problem, build the most impactful tools and ensure your teams can manage the brand overtime." image= "/assets/images/services_package_02.png"
+title= "Brand storytelling synchronisation" subtitle= "Your brand feels like a beast, and it’s difficult to maintain consistency." description= "We will identify the root causes of your brand's problem, build the most impactful tools and ensure your teams can manage the brand overtime." image= "/assets/images/services_package_02.png"
 %}

 {% include hero_intro.html
-title= "Make it market-fit"
-subtitle= "You know your niche 100%, but user experience is outside of your know-how." description= "We will scale your business and its credibility by creating a great user experience, relevant to your users, stakeholders and business goals." image= "/assets/images/services_package_03.png"
+title= "Product-market fit focus" subtitle= "You know your niche 100%, but user experience is outside of your know-how." description= "We will scale your business and its credibility by creating a great user experience, relevant to your users, stakeholders and business goals." image= "/assets/images/services_package_03.png"